ramSeraph/opendata/docs/maps/SOI/notes.md

     * Downloading was automated to overcome the pointless restrictions placed
     * After the initial run to get all the sheets, now only previous unavailable sheets are checked weekly for any newly available data

 * Parsing
     * The index shape file was converted into wgs84 geojson
-        * extra corrections from (index.geojson.corrections)[https://github.com/ramSeraph/opendata/blob/master/maps/SOI/index.geojson.corrections] were applied
+        * extra corrections from [index.geojson.corrections](https://github.com/ramSeraph/opendata/blob/master/maps/SOI/index.geojson.corrections) were applied
-            * mostly for sheets where index was not a square or deviated to far from being a 15 minute multiple
+            * mostly for sheets where index was not a square or deviated too far from being a 15 minute multiple
         * coordinates in the index file were rounded off to 15 minute intervals
         * and rearranged counter clockwise starting from top left
     * Images were converted from pdf to jpegs using `mupdf`